One of the greatest assets of Albania is its coastline, the waters and the beaches of which results very clean by Mediterranean norms.

 Choosing one of our vacations by the Adriatic Sea, you can choose different type of accommodations from the best resorts (like Adriatik hotel or Tropical resort) to the most particular ones (like the bunker Hostel).

 Adriatic coast is excellent for long and different type of vacations.
-People that feel like getting boring by spending all of their time lying by the sea can have a lot of opportunities for alternative tourism just close by and they can very easily combine their sea holidays with different day visits.
+People that feel like getting bored by spending all of their time lying by the sea, can have a lot of opportunities for alternative tourism just close by and they can very easily combine their sea holidays with different day visits.
 Much of the Adriatic coast is composed of pine forest and there are also several lagoons, what offers to our nature lovers guests a great potential for eco-tourism, and bird watching.
 But history lover guests will have the possibility to explore the historical towns like Durres , Lezhe, Shkoder and much more with their amazing ancient ruins medieval fortresses and rich museums.
 The Adriatic coast offers possibilities for exercising a wide range of sport activities such as swimming, sailing by boats, strolls by motor - boats, diving etc. One of the most remarkable is beach volley.
 The Adriatic beach from Durres to Divjaka, offers all the possibilities for organizing international activities as Beach Volley.

 Beaches on the Adriatic Sea